Vinzerr/Biscord-Documentation/docs/guide/README.md

 # Introduction

-Welcome to Biscord's Guide, here you will find guides on how to use the framework.
+Welcome to Biscord's Guide, here this page will cover hows of using the Biscord framework.
 In this guide you will find:

-- __How to construct Biscord__
+### How to construct Biscord

-- __How to construct Managers and more Features__
+### How to construct Managers and more Features

-- __How to set up Commands and Events from your Managers__
+### How to set up Commands and Events from your Managers

-- __How to start your Client__
+### How to start your Client

-- __How to deal with Errors__

-- __And more__
+### And more

-If you find or encounter a problem on this guide, you may open an issue or request a pull.
+If you ecounter a problem or an issue on this Guide, you may open an issue or request a new pull on our Biscord-Webiste repository.

+If you think an issue or a pull request might not be a best step for the solution, you may join our Discord [server](https://discord.com/invite/PBjknh5vVC).